SAFEGUARDING CHILDREN POLICY INTRODUCTION

 For those undertaking work experience who are under the age of 18, more detailed guidelines can be found in the policy regarding the employment / engagement of workers under the age of 18.

-WO Sports is committed to providing equal opportunities to staff and therefore a positive CRC will not necessarily result in a bar from work.
+WO Sports is committed to providing equal opportunities to staff and therefore a positive DBS will not necessarily result in a bar from work.

-If a new member of staff has been subject to a CRC check by their previous employer the WO Sports will still require a further check.
+If a new member of staff has been subject to a DBS check by their previous employer the WO Sports will still require a further check.

 Temporary Staff and External Consultants